 Why is this important?

-Children and young people deserve to be protected from abuse and neglect, and have the best possible start in life.
-Once a child has been reported at ‘risk of significant harm’, the child protection system works with that family to create change and a more stable home for the child.
-Focusing on how many of these children are subsequently re-reported at ‘risk of significant harm’, tells us if what we are doing to protect children is working to create sustainable change, and that these children are living in stable homes.
+Children and young people deserve to have the best possible start in life and to live free from abuse and neglect.
+Once a child has been reported at ‘risk of significant harm’, child protection practitioners support families to create change and provide safer homes for their children.
+Focusing on how many of these children are later re-reported at ‘risk of significant harm’ tells us whether we are creating sustainable change and safer homes.

-Achieving this Premier’s Priority will result in 20 per cent fewer children and young people re-reported back into the child protection system by 2023.
+Achieving this Premier’s Priority will result in 20% fewer children and young people re-reported to the child protection system by 2023.

 How are we tracking?